JanAcedanski/spatio-temporal-disaggregation-with-smoothing/README.md

 # spatio-temporal-disaggregation-with-smoothing

-The repository contains the codes for:
+The repository contains Julia codes for:
-- spatio-temporal disaggregation of annual time series into quarterly ones using smoothing and regression-based methods
+- spatio-temporal disaggregation of annual time series into quarterly ones using smoothing and regression-based methods (disaggregation folder)
-- performing a pseudo-real-time nowcasting experiment for
+- performing a pseudo-real-time nowcasting experiment for both methods (nowcasting folder)

+The main files:
+- disaggregate_all.jl for disaggregation